jennyhedley/digital-writing-2025/resources-twine.md

 To set per passage background images in Twine we can use tags on the passage and then use these tags to set the background image where a passage is tagged.

-1. Add the intended background image to the images folder like in the [add an image to a Twine passage exercise](week6.md#add-an-image-to-a-passage)
+1. Add the intended background image to the images folder like in the [earlier Add an Image to a Passage exercise](resources-twine.md#add-an-image-to-a-passage)
 2. Select the passage for the background image
 3. Below the passage name select the "+ Tag" button and add a tag called "example-background" (the tag can be called anything so long as there are no spaces)
 4. Open "Story"->"Stylesheet" from the menu